goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 To get an intuition behind the idea consider reading the intuition part of this [blog](https://jonathan-hui.medium.com/rl-policy-gradients-explained-9b13b688b146).

-"""

-[STILL_DOESNT_MAKE_SENSE_TO_ME]

 **Policy Gradient for Continuous Space**

-So far, we've been working with discrete action spaces - think Atari games where you can move left, move right, or press A to shoot.
+So far, we've been working with discrete action spaces, like our super mad bot game where you can move left, move right, or press A to shoot.
 But what happens when your agent needs to control a robot arm, steer a car, or even select the "best" next token in language model fine-tuning?
 Welcome to the world of continuous control!

 **The Problem with Discrete Thinking**